 How key workers and parents of vulnerable children can get help with childcare.

-We will fund childcare costs for pre-school children (children aged from 0 to 5 years who do not have a school place) of key workers, excluding childcare provider retention fees.
-We will also continue to fund childcare provision for vulnerable children.
+The C-CAS will fund childcare costs for pre-school children (children aged from 0 to 5 years who do not have a school place) of:

 Households where a parent is a key worker are eligible for the scheme.
 This includes workers in refuges and other supported accommodation for victims of domestic abuse.
 Vulnerable children are also eligible.